jdrbc/podly_pure_podcasts/README.md

 ### Docker Environment Configuration

-The Docker setup uses runtime environment variables that can be configured when starting the containers:
+The Docker setup uses runtime environment variables that can be configured when starting the container:

 **Environment Variables**:

 - `PUID`/`PGID`: User/group IDs for file permissions (automatically set by run script)
 - `CUDA_VISIBLE_DEVICES`: GPU device selection for CUDA acceleration
-- `CORS_ORIGINS`: Backend CORS configuration
+- `CORS_ORIGINS`: Backend CORS configuration (defaults to accept requests from any origin)

 ## FAQ